kontena/kontena/docs/core-concepts/networking.md

 Consider the resulting DNS namespace for an example Grid named `testgrid`, with an `testapp/kontena.yml` with 2 instances of service `webservice` and 1 instance of service `db`.

-Each of the three container would have a pair of container names resolving to an internal Grid IP address:
+Each of the three containers would have a pair of container names resolving to an internal Grid IP address:

 * `testapp-db-1.testgrid.kontena.local` `testapp-db-1.kontena.local`
  * `10.81.1.1`